Elnaril/uniswap-universal-router-decoder/README.md

 The object of this library is to decode & encode the transaction input sent to the Uniswap universal router (UR) (address [`0xEf1c6E67703c7BD7107eed8303Fbe6EC2554BF6B`](https://etherscan.io/address/0xEf1c6E67703c7BD7107eed8303Fbe6EC2554BF6B) on Ethereum Mainnet).
+It is based on, and is intended to be used with [web3.py](https://github.com/ethereum/web3.py)

 ⚠ This library has not been audited, so use at your own risk !

 ⚠ At this stage, there is no guarantee of compatibility between 2 versions: consider forcing the version in your dependency requirements.

 ⚠ This project is a work in progress so not all commands are decoded yet.
 Below the list of the already implemented ones.
-Also, only one command can be encoded in a single transaction input data at the moment.

 | Command Id | Function Name | Decode | Encode
 | ---------- | ------------- |:------:|:------: